neuboi/kettlefied-app/README.md

-# kettlefied-app
+# Kettlefied App (ENGS 21)

-ENGS 21 repo for Kettlefied project prototype app
+Get ready for exciting, gamified workouts!
+Kettlefied is an app + kettlebell attachment enabling users to work out at home and have fun!
+Our app features many gamified workouts for users to try!